What kinds of ceramic brake rotors are there?

 Are refurbished brake rotors under warranty?

-A lot of customers believe, that the new layer, that is applied onto the worn rotor, could brake away under high stress.
+A lot of customers believe, that the new layer, that is applied onto the worn rotor, could break away under high stress.
 Due to the pyrolysis infiltration, which creates a strong structural bond between the two materials, this is not possible.

 This is the reason why we grant you warranty of 12 month for the structural durability of our work.